About Your Plan

 Hint

-The Strategic Value Annuity (SVA), also referred to as the Fixed Annuity, is a deferred fixed annuity that provides security while earning current income at a rate guaranteed by the financial strength and claims-paying ability of Brighthouse Life Insurance Company.
+The Strategic Value Annuity (SVA), also referred to as the Fixed Annuity, is a deferred fixed annuity that can provide current income at a rate guaranteed by the financial strength and claims-paying ability of Brighthouse Life Insurance Company.
 Some of the key features include:

 • Guaranteed, fixed rate of return